kaykobad/DjangoSocialMediaBackend/README.md

 This project is a complete backend of any social media project.
 It contains all the necessary functionality that a social media needs.
 If you need additional functionality, feel free to add them accordingly!

+> Note: Update the settings file before running the project.

 ## Features
 This project contains the following features along with an admin panel and API's.
 - Authentication: Ability to register, login, change password, reset password, verify email address and logout.
 It contains the following API's.